 - What are some of the recent searches you have done in Google?

 Dog training?
 Gluten-free cooking?
 Rock climbing?
 Organic gardening?
 Painting?
-Writing down answers to these questions will help you to identify a topic that excites and inspires you.
+These may be some of the topics that excite and inspire you.
 If you think you do not know enough about a particular topic, remember that you simply have to know more than someone else.
 You will learn more as you go along and you can pass on your new knowledge to your readers.
 People enjoy going on a journey with you.

 It is important for you to be passionate about your topic because you are going to have to constantly produce new content.
 If you don’t have a true interest in your topic, it will show and you will probably lose interest after a while.
 However, if you are writing about a topic you love, it becomes much easier.
 It will probably feel more like fun than work despite the fact that you are putting in long hours.